mobay7777/Apollo/README.md

  Enter any key in your console to let the masternode run in the background.

- Check if you are displayed on our stats page https://stats.caelumfoundation.com/
+ Check if you are displayed on our stats page http://stats.rupaya.io

  Send our developers a DM to receive some testnet tokens in order to activate and setup your masternode.

- Subscribe to the Telegram channel for updates/instructions as masternode owner https://t.me/joinchat/AAAAAFankV-nfwLbBRbHMw

 ---